 THE $1000 PSYCHIC CHALLENGE

 In April 2016 my mother died, 8 years before that in 2008 she wrote something to me, and separately to my brother specifically to be used after her death as a “secret code” for her to try and contact us after her passing.
 The items that the codes are written on were both sealed and dated without myself or my brother seeing what the secret codes were.
 I will pay a $1,000 to any psychic that can tell me what one of these codes is, or I can donate the amount to the charity of your choice.
+If required proof of funds can be provided.
 In addition, I will have a cake made with the words “psychics aren’t real” on it and I will eat every piece.
 Literally eating my own words.

 There is now only one living person that knows what these codes are, and it’s not me.
 This makes this psychic challenge one of the most unique in the world.
 The reason I did this is because if I knew what these messages were then hypothetically a psychic could be reading my mind in order to find out what they are and not be communicating directly with my mother.
 Although reading the mind of a living person would be impressive in itself, that wouldn’t prove that the psychic had contacted someone that was deceased.
 I also have several dated legal documents in which my mother’s hand writing can be analysed against that of the secret codes.
 So I cannot change their wording after the fact.